Samantha Crain: You Had Me At Goodbye

 On March 24, 2017, Crain released her 5th full-length album "You Had Me At Goodbye".
 It was recorded at Tiny Telephone Oakland in Oakland, CA and produced by John Vanderslice.
 Once again, this album boasted fully analog recording, mixing, and mastering.
 Jamie Riotto arranged clarinets and strings for this record and played bass.
 Rob Shelton, Jason Slota (Thao with the Get Down Stay Down, The Mountain Goats), David Phillips (Tom Waits, Frank Black, John Wesley Harding), Geneva Harrison (Bells Atlas), and Ben Goldberg (The Klezmorium, Bill Frisell, Nels Cline) are all featured musicians on this album.
 The album received critical acclaim from NPR, Impose Magazine, and the Line of Best Fit.
 A music video for the song "Oh Dear Louis" was created by Crain and Jared Evans (Blackwatch Studios).
 Crain toured the album in UK and Europe before cancelling her US tour for personal reasons.
 The album features the song "Red Sky, Blue Mountain" which is entirely written and sung in the Choctaw language.

 A Small Death

 In mid-2017, Crain was involved in three car accidents within three months, which left her in physical and mental pain and without use of her hands.
 Unable to write or play she dictated voice memos to her phone.
-After 12 months as she began to recover Crain started to play and write the songs that would become the album A Small Death, released by Ramseur Records and Real Kind Records on July 17, 2020.
+After 12 months, as she began to recover, Crain started to play and write the songs that would become the album A Small Death, released by Ramseur Records and Real Kind Records on July 17, 2020.

+Gumshoe

+On May 2, 2025, Crain released her seventh studio album, Gumshoe through Real Kind Records.